kaliop-uk/kueueingbundle/readme.md

 * A MessageConsumer class which can execute methods exposed by Symfony services

+* An event: kaliop_queueing.message_received, which your services can listen to by usage of tag kaliop_queueing.event_listener
+    This allows to filter received messages to introduce e.g. security, logging or other cross-cutting concerns.
+    To 'swallow' a consumed message, your event listener should simply call stopPropagation() on the event

 * A console command used to 'daemonize' (a.k.a. restart if not executing) php processes which are 'workers' (a.k.a. message consumers)